 This Whole30 Italian Wedding Soup is the perfect cozy, healthy dinner It’s gluten free, grain free and dairy free but packed with flavor and veggies!
-This post is sponsored by Vital Proteins (who you already know I love!)

 I’m so excited to share this recipe for Whole30 Italian Wedding Soup!
 This veggie packed cozy soup is one of my favorite things to make during the winter.